OmriKaduri/MAPF-Classification/classification/src/README.md

 *Clarification* - `PointsAtSPRatio` computed as the number of cells at the grid that exists in a shortest path of some agent divided by the total number of cells at the grid.
 All other features should be self-describing.
 Otherwise - contact me (Omri) :)

 Ofcourse that using the repository MAPF project to solve the problems would generate the output at the desired format.
+You can see how to solve MAPF problems using the repo's code [here](https://github.com/OmriKaduri/MAPF-Classification/blob/master/README.md#how-to-run-solve-mapf-problems)

 ## Labels
 After generating the data, we need to add labels to it in order to train the supervised models.